happeninghq/happening/README.md

 Requirements files should be separated into logical groups, with each individual requirement commented.
 All requirements should specify a version.

-Development is managed on [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/1215654).
-When working on a feature from the backlog, that feature should not be marked as complete until it is has fully implemented the requirements from the backlog item, has tests to prove it, and all of this code follows the coding conventions mentioned above.
+All functionality implemented should have tests, and all code should follow the coding conventions mentioned above.

 Code coverage should not fall below 90%.